little-pinecone/interview-questions/java.md

 3. The modification operations in each interface are designated optional.
 Consult documentation of the selected implementation to make sure you won't get `UnsupportedOperationException` by calling a method that isn't implemented.

-Below you'll find the primary implementations of the collection interfaces
+Below you'll find the implementations of the collection interfaces

 ### List

 * insertion order
 * duplicate values allowed
 * we control where in the list each element is inserted and can access elements by their index
+* fail-fast behavior of an iterator cannot be guaranteed in the presence of unsynchronized concurrent modification
 * the `List.of()` and `List.copyOf` methods return unmodifiable sets
+* general-purpose implementations: `ArrayList`, `LinkedList`
+* special-purpose implementations: `CopyOnWriteArrayList`
 * [https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/List.html](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/List.html)

 `ArrayList`